 Standard single MRI exams last about 30 to 40 minutes, while specialty MRI exams can take up to an hour.
 Ask your doctor about the specific scans you need, so you can plan your schedule accordingly.

-Advances in MRI technology have significantly decreased the time it takes for scans to be developed.
 In most cases, MRI results will be presented to your doctor within one to two business days.
 You will need to schedule an appointment with your doctor to discuss the results.

 According to a study by the Radiology and Biomedical Imaging Department of UC – San Francisco Hospital, no known biological risks to humans exist from magnetic fields of the strength currently used in MRI machines.
 As long as you follow the directions of your imaging technician, your MRI experience should be a smooth one.

 For some patients, MRI exams may not be an option for economic or health-related reasons.
 If this is the case, you may wish to undergo another type of exam.
 There are alternatives to the MRI, but you will need to speak to your doctor to find out if they are viable options for you, based on your unique circumstances.